ecosia/pycon22-prometheus-workshop/README.md

 ## Prerequisites

-For this workshop you will need [Pipenv](https://pipenv.pypa.io/en/latest/install/#installing-pipenv) and [Docker](https://docs.docker.com/get-docker/) running on your machine.
+For this workshop you will need [Python 3](https://installpython3.com/), [Pipenv](https://pipenv.pypa.io/en/latest/install/#installing-pipenv) and [Docker](https://docs.docker.com/get-docker/) running on your machine.

 ## Workshop Content